 Provincetown, located at the tip of Cape Cod, has always been a bit scruffy (in a good way).
 Now, NYC-based hotel veterans Kevin O'Shea and David Bowd up the ante in Provincetown with Salt House Inn, a Hampton's-worthy bed and breakfast located in a shingled cottage.

-Located in a 19th century building, which once housed the island's salt-mine workers, the b & b was completely overhauled by O'Shea (a Starwood Hotels interior designer) and David Bowd (C.O.O. of Andre Balazs properties).
-The couple, who split their time between New York City and Provincetown, used their own travel experiences as a guide while designing the hotel.
+Located in a 19th century building, which once housed the island's salt-mine workers, the B & B was completely overhauled by O'Shea (a Starwood Hotels interior designer) and David Bowd (C.O.O. of Andre Balazs properties).
+The couple, who split their time between New York and Provincetown, used their own travel experiences as a guide while designing the hotel.
 Custom mattresses, luxury bed linens, walk-in showers (with rain shower heads), and flexible check-in times are among the perks guests can expect during their stay.
 For more information, go to Salt House Inn.

 Photographs via Salt House Inn, except where noted.

-Above: The check-in desk.
+Above: The check-in desk with shiplap paneled walls.

 Above: A vintage lamp illuminates a corner.

 Above: Whimsical curiosities are hung on the bedroom walls, all found at New England antiques shops.

 Above: A seating area in one of the bedrooms with a display of red oil lanterns.